 If you like this dish and will love to try out more beef recipes in the slow cooker, then you should certainly try out the Mongolian beef.
 It’s super easy, and the beef comes out to be so tender it just melts in the mouth.
 The sauce is slightly sweet and again is just so damn good.

-I really that you like my recipe for slow cooker pepper steak.
+I really hope that you like my pepper steak recipe for the slow cooker.
 If you have some feedback, tips, variations or anything else that you would like to say, then please feel free to leave a comment at the bottom of this page.

 Note: I use a 5.5L (6 Quart) slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker, then you might need to adjust the ingredients.